caseykulasa/AssetsAPI/README.md

 The full Swagger API can be found at the [Ignyte Platform Swagger](https://integration.ignyteplatform.com/swagger/index.html).

-After obtaining the API key from your Ignyte Instance Settings Area, click 'Authorize" in the Swagger link above, then enter the ``Bearer <api key>``.
+After obtaining the API key from your Ignyte Instance Settings Area, click "Authorize" in the Swagger link above, then enter the ``Bearer <api key>``.

 Next, use cURL to call the data.
 An example request URL is ``https://integration.ignyteplatform.com/api/v1/asset/<path>`` where path can be asset type, impacts, locations, departments, fields, custom drop down, etc. Please note: some paths require additional path information.
 For example: